 - Inspect your lift truck before operating at the start of the day or shift.
 Before putting your truck to use, check the operation of the controls and all systems. - Protect yourself.
-Do not operate truck without a driver's overhead guard unless conditions prevent its use.
+Do not operate truck without a driver's overhead guard.
 Do not remove overhead guard unless specifically authorized.
-Use special care if operation without this safety device is required.
+If operation without this safety device is required, a risk management system must be implemented and used with great care.

-Starting from a Safe Condition
+Starting From a Safe Condition